Ford Kansas City Assembly Plant

 Kansas City Assembly Plant (KCAP) is a Ford Motor Company automobile assembly facility which produces the Ford F-150 and the Ford Transit.
-Located in Claycomo, Missouri, United States, the plant is about 10 mi northeast of Kansas City, Missouri.
-The plant consists of 4.7 e6sqft of production space and employs approximately 7,000 hourly workers represented by the United Auto Workers Local 249.
+It is located in Claycomo, Missouri, United States, about 10 mi northeast of downtown Kansas City, Missouri.
+It consists of 4.7 e6sqft of production space and employs approximately 9,456 hourly workers represented by the United Auto Workers Local 249.
 It is the largest car manufacturing plant in the United States in terms of vehicles produced.

-Current
+History

-The 47,00000 sqft on 1270 acre facility employs approximately 7,000 people.
+The 47,00000 sqft on 1270 acre facility employs 9,021 people as of April, 2024.
 In addition to the main final assembly plant, KCAP also includes a stamping plant for the Ford Transit, a separate body shop and a separate paint shop for the Ford F-150.
 Plant tours were discontinued on September 12, 2001, the day after the September 11 attacks.